martin-ev/Who-feeds-the-world/index.md

 - Turkeys Livestock production Head
 - Maize Food export quantities tonnes

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is an interesting result that is easily understandable.
 Take **soybeans** for example.
 This crop is one of the **most produced** worldwide.
-The main exporters are the US, Brasil and Argentina and the main importer is China.
-Around **330 millions tonnes** of soybeans were produced in 2018.
+The main exporters are the US, Brazil and Argentina and the main importer is China.
+Around **330 million tonnes** of soybeans were produced in 2018.
 It is vastly used to **feed animals**.
 It is thus coherent to see such an important good selected by our model.
-We also see that wheat, oats, cattle live and pigs are present.
+We also see that wheat, oats, cattle live, and pigs are present.
 This again is easily understandable.
-It is sufficient to look at our **eating habits** to convince ourselves that those goods plays an important role in GDP.
+It is sufficient to look at our **eating habits** to convince ourselves that those goods play an important role in GDP.
 Now that we've established which agricultural production and trade features are best at predicting a high GDP, we want to look further into which countries produce and trade them and try to derive further conclusions from that.

 ## Global production <a name="production"></a>